-Hubs and I have never been attracted to the idea of all-inclusive resorts.
-They’re on par with cruises in our minds: might be great when we’re older and have kids and really do want to just sit by a pool or a beach on our one vacation of the year… but for now?
+The hubs and I have never been attracted to the idea of all-inclusive resorts.
+They’re on par with cruises in our minds.
+They might be great when we’re older and have kids and really do want to just sit by a pool or a beach.
+But for now?
 Not for us.

 SO we booked one last night!

 I know.
 But about a month ago, we were reminiscing with B&K about our weekend in St. Thomas.
 We obviously concluded that another tropical vacation was necessary, and thus began the research.
 Adventurers at heart, we looked at everything from a treehouse in Belize to a mountainside resort in Nicaragua to renting a beachfront bungalow in Barbados.

 All options looked amazing, but everything we found presented at least one issue — travel time (we’re only going for a long weekend), price, or general logistics made the trip seem like it was going to be more trouble than it was worth.